Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Introduction

 We complement these theoretical results with experimental simulations in Section~\ref{sec:simulations}, enabled by the continuous nature of affine SNNs which renders them \textit{particularly well-suited for classical gradient-based training}.
-For instance, we demonstrate that affine SNNs reach competitive performance levels on standard machine learning benchmarks such as MNIST and Fashion MNIST (Figure~\ref{fig:intro}C).
+In particular, we demonstrate that affine SNNs feature superior generalization properties in a simple regression task than shallow and deep ReLU neural networks (Figure~\ref{fig:training}A), and that they generalize closer to shallow than deep ReLU neural networks in a classification task (Figure~\ref{fig:training}B).
+We further show that affine SNNs reach competitive performance levels on standard machine learning benchmarks such as MNIST ($96.75^{+0.02}_{-0.08}\ \%$ median test accuracy, with upper and lower index being the distance to the third and first quartile) and Fashion MNIST ($87.81^{+0.04}_{-0.60}\ \%$ median test accuracy).